 New Databrary videos available.
 Our collection of shared video footage of real-life falls in older adults has more than doubled!
 In 2018, we posted videos of 105 falls to Databrary, a NYU based data sharing network.
 We have now added an additional 134 real-life fall videos, bringing the total to 239 falls.
 We have also added details on the cause of the fall, the activity at the time of the fall, and whether or not the resident was using a mobility aid (and what type) at the time of the fall, to allow users to search for specific types of falls.
 We have also provided additional details on the injuries resulting from falls.
 Researchers and educators who are affiliated with an eligible institution can request to join the Databrary network and gain access to this dataset for reuse and innovation on the cause and prevention of falls and fall-related injuries in older adults.
 December 1, 2020

-Welcome to the website of the Technology for Injury Prevention in Seniors (TIPS) program.
+Welcome to the Injury Prevention and Mobility Laboratory (IPML) and the Technology for Injury Prevention in Seniors (TIPS) website.

 TIPS is a unique university-community partnership for developing new technologies to prevent falls and fall-related injuries in older adults.
 We are funded by the AGE-WELL National Centre for Excellence (NCE), and by the Canadian Institute for Health Research (CIHR) through the Emerging Teams in Mobility in Aging and Strategic Teams in Applied Injury Research programs.